 SECTION A - LOCAL RULES

-1. OUT OF BOUNDS (Rule 27)
+1. OUT OF BOUNDS (Rule 18.2)

-Beyond any wall, fence or white stakes defining the boundary of the course.
+a) A ball is out of bounds when it is beyond any wall, fence or white stakes defining the boundary of the course.

 a) All areas bounded by white or blue lines or blue stakes.